 The purpose of the final exam is to test your understanding of the theoretical and practical concepts covered during the semester.
 The exam will be of 120 min duration and comprise long answer and essay type questions.

 TASK 4: QUIZ (10% of final grade)

-Students will complete a series multiple choice questions (MCQ) each fortnight.
-The purpose of each quiz is to guide learning, generate discussion as well as assess each students level of understanding of the relevant material.
+Students will complete a series of short answer questions (4-7) linked to each weekly E module.
+The purpose of each quiz is to guide learning, generate discussion as well as assess each students level of understanding of the relevant material prior to the material being discussed in the tutorial and practical class ie flipped class room.
 80% of quiz must be completed for a pass grade to be awarded for the course.

 SubmissionSubmission/release of results of assignments (1-2) will be performed via turnitin.
 Quiz will be offered via myuni with results released in the grade book of myuni.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending